itsmehkenny/kahoot-hack-mod/README.md

 **Mac OS X**:

-Use the almighty terminal ( ͡° ͜ʖ ͡°)
+Use the almighty terminal :)

 1. Install brew ( http://brew.sh/ )
 2. Use brew to install go ( https://golang.org/ ):